wp-plugins/client-proof-visual-editor/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 1.2 =
+* Updated code to fix bug with second row of buttons showing up sometimes.

 = 1.1 =
 * Updated code to add full-screen mode button and update version compatibility to WordPress 3.8